All Episodes

 Great opportunity to talk about our program.

-And Lauren, I'm behind you a hundred percent.
+And Lauren, I'm behind you 100%.

-I got a feeling I know who needs the training here, and it's not treat.
+I got a feeling I know who needs the training here, and it's not Treat.

-Uh well, come on, it was all in good fun.
+It was all in good fun.

 I was just trying to say that the dog isn't getting there yet.

-They are members of the Huntington Long Island Country Club, and they do this every year.
+They are members of the Huntington Long Island Country Club.

-Gosh, you know, I don't even have the number, Sean, but it's it's it's a lot, and we just had it last Monday, tremendous turnout.
+Gosh, you know, I don't even have the number, Sean, but it's a lot.

 Yeah, that's awesome.